boschresearch/parameterspace/docs/index.md

 The function might not be smooth, but for robust methods (like genetic algorithms/evolutionary strategies) this might still be valuable.

-The package can be installed from the Bosch internal PyPi mirrors with:
+The package can be installed from [PyPi](https://pypi.org/project/parameterspace/) with:

 ```bash
 pip install parameterspace